Techniques and Activities

 Student 4, Team Player (Positive Believer): Points out two areas of agreement with content and explains why.

 Creating and using graphical information maps gives students a new way to visualize, and represent geospatial data on a wide range of topics.
-AT CSUSM we are fortunate to have a Geographical Information Systems ( GIS) specialist, Allen Risley, who can help you incorporate GIS into your course.
+AT CSUSM we are fortunate to have a Geographical Information Systems ( GIS) specialist, Michelle Kinzel, who can help you incorporate GIS into your course.
 We also have a dedicated GIS computer lab/classroom for use by GIS-oriented classes.
-To learn more about GIS at CSUSM check out the GIS webpage or contact Allen directly at ext.
-4169.
+To learn more about GIS at CSUSM check out the GIS webpage.

 Students prepare for the in-class portion of this exercise by developing an essay question and model answer based on assigned reading.
 Students typically need to be guided to develop questions that integrate material across content as opposed to ones that simply recite facts from the reading.
 In class, students exchange essay questions and write a spontaneous answer essay.
 Students then pair up, compare and contrast the model answer and the spontaneously written answer.
 As a follow up, questions and answers can be shared with the larger class.